hydephp/develop/docs/digging-deeper/customization.md

 ]
 ```

 You can also set the priority of a page directly in the front matter.
-This will override any dynamically inferred or
-config defined priority.
-While this is useful for one-offs, it can make it harder to reorder items later on.
-It's up to you which method you prefer to use.
-This setting can be used both for the navigation menu and the sidebar.

 ```markdown
 ---